JSFoundation/standards/README.markdown

-# jQuery Standards Group
+# JS Foundation Standards Group

+*Note: this repository may contain historical references to the jQuery Standards Group.
+Prior to the fall of 2016, the JS Foundation was known as the jQuery Foundation.
+Its past participants and contributions are listed here in their historical contexts.*

-The jQuery Standards Group exists to give web developers a voice in the standards process.
+The JS Foundation Standards Group exists to give web developers a voice in the standards process.

 It has three primary goals:

-* Represent the web developer community, including people involved with any project at the jQuery Foundation, to any web standards body and working group (W3C, ECMA/TC39, WHATWG, Khronos, etc) with the intention of developing and improving existing standards to better meet the needs of web developers.
+* Represent the web developer community, including people involved with any project at the JS Foundation, to any web standards body and working group (W3C, ECMA/TC39, WHATWG, Khronos, etc) with the intention of developing and improving existing standards to better meet the needs of web developers.
-* Represent the web developer community, including people involved with any project at the jQuery Foundation, to browser vendors with the intent of helping them identify standards that they should prioritize for implementing, and proofs of concept that they can build.
+* Represent the web developer community, including people involved with any project at the JS Foundation, to browser vendors with the intent of helping them identify standards that they should prioritize for implementing, and proofs of concept that they can build.
-* Help the jQuery Foundation projects adopt new standards and browser features as appropriate.
+* Help the JS Foundation projects adopt new standards and browser features as appropriate.

 # Code of Conduct

-This project adheres to the [jQuery Foundation Code of Conduct](https://jquery.org/conduct/) and the same is expected for those who want to participate, applied equally to founders, mentors, members and those seeking help and guidance.
+This project adheres to the [JS Foundation Code of Conduct](https://js.foundation/community/code-of-conduct) and the same is expected for those who want to participate, applied equally to founders, mentors, members and those seeking help and guidance.